hybridink/hybrid.ink/award.md

 Any creator may opt out of being eligible for an award.

-* Madison "Makyo" Scott-Clary has opted out of award eligibility.
+* Madison "Makyo" Scott-Clary has opted out of award consideration.

 -----